Top 12 Power BI Dashboard Examples for 2025

 Related resources:

 A typical business dashboard shows revenues, gross profits, income, and comparisons between actuals, plans, or forecasts.
 These variances are then explored in terms of time, geography, or product lines.
-However, a Price-Volume-Mix analysis, shows you how factors, such as price changes, sales volume and product mix affected your revenue.
+However, a Price-Volume-Mix analysis shows you how factors, such as price changes, sales volume, and product mix, affect your revenue.

 Who it's for: Product managers and CFOs are among the most likely users of Price-Volume-Mix Variance Analysis dashboards.